Yemen stampede during charity distribution kills 85

-SANAA: More than 80 people were killed and hundreds injured in a crush at a charity distribution event in war-torn Yemen on Thursday, Huthi officials said after one of the deadliest stampedes in a decade.
+SANAA: At least 85 people were killed and over 300 injured in a crush at a charity distribution event in war-torn Yemen on Thursday, Huthi officials said, one of the deadliest stampedes in a decade.

-The latest tragedy to strike the Arabian Peninsula´s poorest country came days ahead of Eid al-Fitr, a Muslim holiday celebrated around the world by feasting to mark the end of the fasting month of Ramadan.
+The latest tragedy to strike the Arabian Peninsula’s poorest country came days ahead of Eidul Fitr.

-At least "85 were killed and more than 322 were injured" in the stampede in the Bab al-Yemen district of the capital, a Huthi security official said.
+At least “85 were killed and more than 322 were injured” in the stampede in the Bab al-Yemen district of the capital, a Huthi security official said, adding that around 50 were in a serious condition.

 The Huthi-run interior ministry said the dead and injured have been relocated to hospitals, and those responsible for the event arrested.